lovely-necromancer/lovely-necromancer/README.md

 - 👀 I’m interested in souls
 - 🌱 I’m currently learning better ways to devour my victims
 - 💞️ I’m looking to collaborate on other-world
-- 📫 How to reach me: at midnight, turn off any light source. offer your soul to me.
+- 📫 How to reach me: at midnight, turn off any light source. offer your soul to me and send me email (lovely_necromancer@proton.me).
 If you are lucky enough, I may come to you (^_^)